nicenicegame/pa4-nicenicegame/README.md

 Type below syntax in the command line:

 `
-java --module-path="[path to javafx lib]" --add-modules javafx.controls -jar FlashGet.jar
+java --module-path="[path to javafx lib]" --add-modules javafx.controls,javafx.fxml,javafx.graphics -jar FlashGet.jar
 `

 #### How to use.